 One study showed that fed compared to fasted-state HIT training didn't alter the effectiveness of a workout, while another showed that there was no difference between fed and fasted training for fat loss.

 Studies seem to agree that there will be no difference in your performance if you're doing cardio for under an hour.
 For sessions lasting longer than an hour, exercising in a fed-state improved performance.

 For Muscle Loss

-There is often a concern that if you exercise in a fasted-state that your body will break down muscle (as well as fat) to fuel your workout because it’s run out of glycogen.
-But, if you look at the research, you’ll quickly see that you’re going to have to work pretty hard to deplete your glycogen stores to this extent.
+There is often a concern that if you exercise in a fasted state, your body will break down muscle (as well as fat) to fuel your workout because it's run out of glycogen.
+But, if you look at the research, you'll quickly see that you're going to have to work pretty hard to deplete your glycogen stores to this extent.

-I often work out in a fasted state as three or four mornings a week.
+I often work out in a fasted state three or four mornings a week.
 I lace up my shoes and rush out the door to meet my running partner.
-So, while it’s not done consciously, I’m definitely not having a good breakfast before heading out.
-But, on the other hand, I’m not running a marathon at 6:30 am on a Tuesday morning.
-In reality, it’s a 30 to 45-minute medium intensity jog, which just can’t be compared to a HIIT workout.
+So, while it's not done consciously, I'm definitely not having breakfast before heading out.
+But, on the other hand, I'm not running a marathon at 6:30 am on a Tuesday morning.
+In reality, it's a 30 to 45-minute medium-intensity jog, which can't be compared to something like a HIIT workout.